Prag8855/aab/content/guides/freelance-visa.md

 - **or** you already have a German [residence permit](/glossary/Aufenthaltstitel), and you want to change it or renew it
 - **or** you have a [[National Visa]] for self-employment.
 You just need to [convert it to a freelance visa](#convert-your-national-visa-into-a-freelance-visa)

-If you can't apply in Germany, you must [apply in your country](#how-to-apply-in-your-country).
+If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-country).

 Usually, you can't start working before you get your freelance visa.[^35] Some people do it anyway.
 You might wait a few months with no income.
-It's cheaper and safer if you [apply in your country](#how-to-apply-in-your-country), then come to Germany when you are allowed to work.
+It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country), then come to Germany when you are allowed to work.

 **Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs 500€ to 2,000€.[^45] It's a [tax-deductible](/glossary/steuerlich%20absetzbar) expense.